 —

 Hadrian was fascinated by the Mysteries and was the primary emperor since Augustus to be initiated (Dio 51.4.1), not as soon as however twice (HA.
 Hadr.
 13.1; Dio 69.11.1).
-His want to emulate the first princeps (imitatio Augusti) and join himself to the Eleusinian Mysteries could be expressed in a silver cistophorus minted in Asia Minor round AD 129.
+His need to emulate the first princeps (imitatio Augusti) and join himself to the Eleusinian Mysteries could be expressed in a silver cistophorus minted in Asia Minor round AD 129.
 This coin (RIC II 532) includes a portrait of Augustus on the obverse and a full determine of Hadrian holding the grain ears on the reverse and the legend Hadrianus P[ater] [Patriae] Ren[atus], “Hadrian, Father of the Fatherland Reborn.”
-The time period renatus was used to explain these initiated into the Eleusinian mysteries, who had been rejuvenated and born once more into eternity (aeternum renatus), whereas the ears of grain symbolise the Mysteries of Demeter (Birley, 1997).
+The time period renatus was used to explain these initiated into the Eleusinian mysteries, who have been rejuvenated and born once more into eternity (aeternum renatus), whereas the ears of grain symbolise the Mysteries of Demeter (Birley, 1997).

-Each Emperors seem to have used the Eleusinian cult to reinforce their picture as bringers of abundance, a notion additional supported by their distribution of grain to Athens (Plut.
+Each Emperors seem to have used the Eleusinian cult to boost their picture as bringers of abundance, a notion additional supported by their distribution of grain to Athens (Plut.
 Vit.
 Ant.
 68.4; Dio 69.16.2).
 Professor Kevin Clinton emphasises the Eleusinian connection (earlier expressed by Harold Mattingly) and argues that the particular person depicted on the reverse is the younger god Ploutos, the god of wealth born to the goddess Demeter, with the options of Hadrian (Clinton, 1989b).
-Nonetheless, different students disagree and, like Demetrios Kritsotakis, argue that the coin is expounded to an imperial donation of grain in Asia Minor, the place Hadrian authorised two cities, Ephesos and Tralles, to import grain from Egypt (Kritsotakis, 2008).
+Nevertheless, different students disagree and, like Demetrios Kritsotakis, argue that the coin is said to an imperial donation of grain in Asia Minor, the place Hadrian authorised two cities, Ephesos and Tralles, to import grain from Egypt (Kritsotakis, 2008).
 Moreover, on a uncommon sestertius dated 124/5, Hadrian is represented sporting not the standard laurel wreath however a corn wreath (RIC 739), which could be defined by Hadrian’s admission to the Eleusinian mysteries.

 ruler of the extensive, unharvested earth,